sugamghising/Real-Time-Task-Management/README.md

 - `npm run dev` – Starts the development server for the respective package.
 - `npm run build` – Builds the production bundle.

+## Real-Time Updates

+The application uses **Socket.io** for real‑time communication between the server and clients.
+See `backend/src/config/socket.ts` for the socket configuration.

 ## Contributing

 Feel free to open issues or submit pull requests.